AbdalrhmanHussin/Chill/README.md

 # Chill
-Chill is a framework still under developing based on symphonic
+Chill is a framework still under developing based on symfony